bonfire-networks/bonfire-app/docs/DEPLOY.md

 - Make sure you have erlang and elixir installed (check `Dockerfile` for what version we're currently using)

+- `export WITH_DOCKER=no`

-- `export WITH_DOCKER=no` and `just flavour [classic or your choice of flavour]` which will install both elixir and javascript dependencies
+- `just flavour [classic or your choice of flavour]` to select your flavour, set up some things, and download dependencies

 - Run `just rel-build` to create an elixir release.
 This will create an executable in your `_build/prod/rel/bonfire` directory.
 We will be using the `bin/bonfire` executable from here on.